minGPT-Style Addition Example #

 5 1, which we reverse back to 15.

-This is intentionally not a text chatbot.
-It is a controlled "does the CUDA GPT training loop actually learn an algorithmic task?" walkthrough:
+This is not a text chatbot.
+It is a controlled algorithmic sequence task for the CUDA GPT training loop:

 - synthetic data is generated in Lean,